Skip to main content

 When people ask "what is Claude," they expect a simple answer.
 A category.
 A box.
 "It's like ChatGPT but different."
 "It's an AI assistant."
 "It's a language model."
 Sure.
 Technically true.
 Also completely useless.
 Here's the actual answer: Claude is what happens when you build AI that knows when to shut up.

 Think about it.
 Most AI tools act like that person at parties who won't stop talking.
 They'll answer questions you didn't ask.
-They'll write essays when you wanted a sentence.
 They'll sound confident about stuff they absolutely don't know.
 Claude does the opposite.
 It admits confusion.
 It asks for clarification.
 It tells you when it's guessing.
 Wild concept, right?

 Who Made This Thing